Can221-ParOS/passgen-git/README.md

 # simple-password-generator
-A simple password generator written in python (python 3.6 or higher will work).
+A simple password generator written in python (python 3.8, but anything higher than python 3.6 will work).
 For more secure passwords, set a higher password length In development, so if you have any problems or suggestions then open an issue detailing your thoughts.
 Default password length is 16 characters.